mbcarbonetto/qiime2-session/Hands-on.md

 ![workflow](https://github.com/mbcarbonetto/qiime2-session/blob/master/hands_on_qiime2.png)

-**Note:** every task that you will perfom is going to be marked with this symbol &#x1F536;
+**Note:** - Every task that you will perfom is going to be marked with this symbol &#x1F536;

-   Questions to further analyse results will be marked with this symbol :question:
+   - Questions to further analyse results will be marked with this symbol :question:

 ### 0. Data set and input files